geoffsisson/openssl_req_startdate_endate_patch/README.md

 # OpenSSL "startdate" and aenddate" patch for self-signed certificates

-Do you need to use OpenSSL to create self-signed certificates with specific start and end dates?
-If so, you've probably discovered that you need to create a CA certificate to do this.
-While this isn't prohibitively difficult, it does require several steps and some contortions to avoid creating a CA on the local host.
+Do you need to use OpenSSL to create self-signed server certificates with specific start and end dates?
+If so, you've probably discovered that you need to create a full CA certificate to accomplish this.
+While this isn't prohibitively difficult, it does require several steps and some contortions to avoid creating the framework for a CA or interfering with an existing CA.

 The most painless way I've found to do this is to use Bash with process substitution to read the OpenSSL configurations.
 This avoids